 Cheap $20 – $50 rafts are not ideal candidates.
 They probably won’t last as long as it takes you to DIY the floor.

-You want to choose a reliable, good quality inflatable raft, such as:
+You want to choose a reliable, good quality inflatable raft with thick tubes, such as:

 Or a raft that is comparable to these in quality.
 These boats have thick sidewalls and durable seams to ensure they provide years of fun and safe usage.